Rob Has a Podcast: Related podcasts

-The Spyson Hour
+News AF

 In 2015, Cesternino launched The Spyson Hour with Tyson Apostol from Survivor and Spencer Pratt from The Hills.
 Apostol had been a frequent guest on Cesternino's Survivor podcast.
 The show began as a way for Apostol and Pratt to discuss season four of Marriage Boot Camp, where they had originally met as fellow participants.
 After the season finished airing, Apostol, Pratt, and Cesternino continued the podcast, focusing on events in their lives and on zany current events stories.
 Pratt abruptly left the show in the fall of 2015.

-News AF

 Following Pratt's departure, Apostol and Cesternino created a new podcast, News AF, with Danny Bryson as the third co-host.
 Bryson was a longtime friend of Apostol and had earlier appeared on the 2015 documentary reality show 100 Miles from Nowhere on Animal Planet.
 Since 2016, Bryson has also operated a separate YouTube channel, Mediocre Amateur, that shows his outdoor adventures.
 News AF discusses the real yet unconventional news found on the Internet and is frequently recorded and aired live on YouTube.
-The show is still active as of February 2024, with over 400 weekly episodes recorded.
+The show is still active as of January 2026, with over 700 episodes recorded.